Has this been the underlying philosophy of this age?

 I understand the need for balance.
 I believe in being as well-rounded as possible.

 But men and women naturally bring different things to the table in their private life.
 The difference is what makes us a good team.

 Trying to force uniformity among the sexes prevents us from connecting with, let alone playing to our innate strengths.

 Essentially, we are trying to make men feminine and women masculine.
-It may work in the workplace.
-But outside that, it doesn’t.
+It may work on the surface.
+But behind closed doors, it doesn’t.

 Which leads me to a trendy thing a woman says nowadays that I don’t quite understand.

 “I want a man, but I don’t need one”

 Frankly, I take ombrage to that.
 But putting aside how I feel, this statement just works against society.

 It boils down to this: without the combination of Yin and Yang, male and female, there is no procreation, society soon collapses.